Problem checker

 SiteLeak does not create appointments, reserve slots, log into schedulers, enter customer details, or bypass private booking flows.
 It checks the public path before those private steps.

-After the first repair, monitoring reruns the same public evidence checks and alerts when the booking path gets worse, disappears from mobile, or starts resolving to a broken destination.
+After the first repair, rerun the same public evidence checks when the booking path changes, disappears from mobile, or starts resolving to a broken destination.

 What this page helps you decide